-The EU currently provides support for disabled people through key funding streams, including £300 million for disability charities.
+The EU currently provides support for people with disabilities through key funding streams, including £300 million for disability charities.
 Sue Bott, Deputy Chief Executive of Disability Rights UK expressed concerns over the loss of EU funding, stating that:

 Disabled people make up a key group of those who benefit from European funding streams ...
 Without this kind of investment disabled people risk losing the help they need to live independently.
-Such schemes include community support for people who are socially isolated, skills development to improve employment prospects, and combatting mental health stigma.
+Such schemes include community support for people who are socially isolated, skills development to improve employment prospects, and combatting mental health stigma468.

-Women will also be affected as the primary carers of disabled people.
-If funding for disabilities (as well as healthcare generally) is lost or dimininished post-Brexit, carers and relatives of disabled people will most likely have to compensate by increasing their own (unpaid) caring responsibilities.
-Disabled people and their families may face economic hardship as they are forced to turn to private providers due to falling public service provisions and as (mostly female) relatives are forced into unpaid care work to account for the shortfall in provided carers.
+Women will also be affected as the primary carers of people with disabilities469.
+If funding for disabilities (as well as healthcare generally) is lost or dimininished post-Brexit, carers and relatives of people with disabilities will most likely have to compensate by increasing their own (unpaid) caring responsibilities.
+People with disabilities and their families may face economic hardship as they are forced to turn to private providers due to falling public service provisions and as (mostly female) relatives are forced into unpaid care work to account for the shortfall in provided carers.

-EU case law also protects carers of disabled people.
-For example, in the case of Coleman v Attridge Law, the ECJ ruled in favour of disability carer's right to non-discrimination in employment after the UK's Disability Discrimination Act 1995 was ruled to only cover people with disabilities and not their carers.
-The loss of the ECJ juridiction on such cases, and the uncertainty regarding EU case law after Brexit, means that key rights and protections for disabled people and their carers are at risk.
+EU case law also protects carers of people with disabilities.
+For example, in the case of Coleman v Attridge Law, the ECJ ruled in favour of disability carer's right to non-discrimination in employment after the UK's Disability Discrimination Act 1995 was ruled to only cover people with disabilities and not their carers470.
+The loss of the ECJ juridiction on such cases, and the uncertainty regarding EU case law after Brexit, means that key rights and protections for people with disabilities and their carers are at risk.
 The prevalence of women in both these groups is another example of how the wider implications of Brexit for vulnerable groups will disproportionately affect women, particularly those with multiple disadvantages.